+j.
+Hypodermic Tablets

 Hypodermic tablets are soft, readily soluble tablets that were originally used by physicians in extemporaneous preparation of parenteral solutions.
 These tablets are dissolved in a suitable vehicle (water for injections) and administered by parenteral route.
 Hypodermic tablets are no longer used in most countries due to the difficulty in achieving sterility.
-Also, the availability of stable parenteral solutions and prefabricated injectable products, some in disposable syringes have also discouraged their use in recent times. e.g., Dilaudid – Dihyromorphinone HCl (Bilhuber Knoll Corp.).
+Also, the availability of stable parenteral solutions and prefabricated injectable products, some in disposable syringes have also discouraged their use in recent times. e.g., Dilaudid – Dihydromorphinone HCl (Bilhuber Knoll Corp.).

 k.
 Dispensing Tablets

 Dispensing tablets also referred to as compounding tablets are tablets supplied primarily as a convenience for extemporaneous compounding.
 These tablets contain large amounts of highly potent APIs, and thus are used by a pharmacist to compound prescriptions that can be incorporated readily into powders and liquids, thus, circumventing the necessity to weigh small quantities of these potent drug substances.
 Dispensing tablets are no longer in use and had the dangerous potential of being inadvertently dispensed as such to patients.
 Examples include silver potentiate, bichloride of mercury merbromin and quarternary ammonium compounds.

 l.
 Gelatin-Coated Tablets

 Gelatin-coated tablets are compressed tablets coated with either a one or a two-toned colour gelatin.
 The gelatin coating impacts the same general characteristics as sugar coating and film coating with the added advantage of improving the stability of photosensitive APIs.
 The gelatin coating also facilitates swallowing, enables custom branding, and prevents counterfeit since they are more tamper evident than unsealed capsules.
-Gelatin-coated tablets are also ideal for double-blind clinical studies, or for drug substances that can irritate the esophageal mucosa when they are incorporated in an immediate-release tablet such as bisphosphonates.
+Gelatin-coated tablets are also ideal for double-blind clinical studies, or for drug substances that can irritate the oesophagal mucosa when they are incorporated in an immediate-release tablet such as bisphosphonates.
 Example of gelatin-coated tablets includes gelatin coated hydrochlorothiazide tablet (Qualitest Pharmaceuticals), Tylenol Cold Multi-Symptom Daytime (McNeil Consumer) etc.

 m.
 Multiple Compressed Tablets/ Multi-compressed Tablets